ahrav/go-gitpack/blog/md/part3.md

 ```

 **Finding Product "M":**
-> 🔍 Check Unit 1 index... not there
+> Check Unit 1 index... not there
-> 🔍 Check Unit 2 index... not there
+> Check Unit 2 index... not there
-> 🔍 Check Unit 3 index... not there
+> Check Unit 3 index... not there
 > ... (potentially checking all 50 units!)

 **With Multi-Pack Index (✅):**
 Master inventory system + individual unit manifests:

 ```
-📋 Master Index:
+Master Index:
 - Product M → Unit 27, Shelf 3
 - Product N → Unit 12, Shelf 8
 - ...
 ```

 **Finding Product "M":**
-1️⃣ Check master index → "Unit 27, Shelf 3"
+1. Check master index → "Unit 27, Shelf 3"
-2️⃣ Go directly to Unit 27
+2. Go directly to Unit 27
-3️⃣ Retrieved! 🎯
+3. Retrieved!

-> **💡 This is exactly how Git's multi-pack index works!** Instead of searching through every packfile's index, we have one master index that tells us exactly which pack contains each object.
+> **This is exactly how Git's multi-pack index works!** Instead of searching through every packfile's index, we have one master index that tells us exactly which pack contains each object.

 ---

-## 🧩 Why Multiple Packfiles Exist
+## Why Multiple Packfiles Exist

 ### The Natural Evolution of a Repository